Course Descriptions

 ENGL 516.
 Research in Teaching Writing.
 3 Hours.

 Readings in the research, theory, and practice of teaching writing.
 Emphasis on constructing position papers which demonstrate synthesis, evaluation, and application of concepts from readings.
-Repeatable up to 6 credits.
+This course can be repeated up to two times for a maximum six credits.

 ENGL 525.
 Topics in Language Arts Pedagogy.
 3 Hours.

 Focused study in recent theoretical developments in language arts pedagogy for the English classroom.
 Emphasis on weaving language study into student-centered classroom approaches.
 Topics vary for each offering.
-Repeatable up to 6 credits.
+This course can be repeated up to two times for a maximum six credits.

 ENGL 534.
 Grant Writing.
 3 Hours.